You can cut your greenhouse gas emissions and energy bills for your business by using a free and renewable energy source, solar energy.

 The cost to install and buy equipment for stand-alone power systems, such as a battery bank, can increase the cost of the system significantly.
 However, we expect costs to fall as more systems are installed and technology improves.

-Stand alone power systems - ENERGYWISE website
+Going off-grid - ENERGYWISE website